coin-or/coin-or.github.io/pages/user/user_introduction.md

 When the directory is not writable, the install step will need to be run with administrator privileges (usually by running `bash` as administrator).
-If no prefix is specified, the package will be installed in the directory `coinbrew/dist/`.
+If no prefix is specified, the package will be installed in the directory `dist/`.

-Important: If you do not have a fortran compiler, then you will not be able to build any of the projects that require Fortran.
-Add `--no-third-party` to prevent building of some third party projects that are in Fortan or use the `--skip` argument to skip building of specific projects.
+{% include note.html content="If you do not have a Fortran compiler, then you will not be able to build any of the projects that require Fortran.
+Add `--no-third-party` to prevent building of some third party projects that are in Fortan or use the `--skip` argument to skip building of specific projects." %}

 Options that would have been passed to the `configure` script under the old build system can simply be added to the command-line.
 For example, to build